Career

 I love mentoring.
 I love helping people in ways that I was never helped.
 I like to make other peoples’ experience of academia easier than mine.
 I don’t think junior colleagues / PhD students should suffer just because I did.
 I like to see other people have success, and if I can play some small role in helping them to achieve that, I am both honoured and delighted to have done so.
 This suits who I am as a person.

 Coaching speaks to my core values, and what better reason is there to do the job that I do now?
-I still research, I still publish, I still advise government bodies.
-But coaching gives me something that none of that does - a sense of joy in watching other people reach their potential and go beyond anything they thought themselves capable of.
+For along time after leaving academia, I still researched, and published, and advised government bodies.
+But coaching is my full time focus now.
+It gives me something that none of that does - a sense of joy in watching other people reach their potential and go beyond anything they thought themselves capable of.

 *These are just some examples of things I have helped clients achieve through my coaching.
 You will find me credited in papers and books and all kinds of things.